NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Applications

 \subsection{Mississippi health-risk analysis}

 County-level data from the 2025 County Health Rankings (CHR) \citep{CHR2025} were used.
-Eleven social determinants served as exogenous variables (poverty, income, smoking, inactivity, obesity, education, sleep deprivation, PM$_{2.5}$, housing problems, social association, and teen births), and eleven health outcomes—including early mortality, diabetes, physical and mental distress, infant outcomes, injury and homicide deaths, overdose, suicide, and firearm deaths—were treated as endogenous variables.
-All variables were rescaled to $[0,1]$, with protective indicators multiplied by $-1$ to ensure that larger values represent higher risk.
+Eleven social determinants served as exogenous variables (poverty, income, smoking, inactivity, obesity, education, sleep deprivation, PM$_{2.5}$, housing problems, social association, and teen births), and eleven health outcomes---including early mortality, diabetes, physical and mental distress, infant outcomes, injury and homicide deaths, overdose, suicide, and firearm deaths---were treated as endogenous variables.
+All variables were rescaled to $[0,1]$, with protective indicators \emph{sign-reversed} (multiplied by $-1$) to ensure that larger values represent higher risk; this convention is used throughout \S\ref{subsec:mshealth} and the corresponding figure caption (Fig.~\ref{fig:mshealth_path}).

 Cross-validation selected a latent dimension of $Q=3$.
-The estimated feedback operator indicated modest latent feedback: $\rho(X\Theta_1)\approx 0.441$ and $\mathrm{AR}\approx 1.029$, implying that cumulative effects slightly exceed direct effects.
+The estimated path diagram is shown in Figure~\ref{fig:mshealth_path}.
+The estimated feedback operator indicated modest latent feedback: $\rho(X\Theta_1)\approx 0.446$ and $\mathrm{AR}\approx 1.025$, implying a small amplification over direct effects.
+The $95\%$ X-fixed bootstrap percentile intervals are $[0.09,\,0.56]$ for $\rho(X\Theta_1)$ and $[1.00,\,1.09]$ for $\mathrm{AR}$.
+The $\rho$ interval excludes zero, supporting \emph{a modest but reliably positive latent feedback} at $N=35$ conditional on the data-driven measurement model; the AR interval touches unity at its lower endpoint and therefore supports only a small amplification over direct effects.